LinuxJedi/linuxjedi.co.uk/content/blog/2017/01/28/binary-tree.md

 - A *full* binary tree (proper binary tree or 2-tree) is a binary tree in which each node has exactly zero or two children.

+\* ---- Note ---- *

+> A *full node* in a binary tree is a node that has exactly two non-null children.

 - A *complete* binary tree is a binary tree, which is completely filled, with the possible exception of the bottom level, which is filled from left to right.